af83/ucengine-docs/core/api.md

     401 { "error": "unauthorized" } : the caller is not authorized to check the user's rights

-    404 { "error": "not_found" } : the user does not exists
+    404 { "error": "not_found" } : the user does not exist